 Since you’re saving a bundle on restaurant prices, you can even afford to splurge on your ingredients.
 Enjoy lobster, steak—even try making your own sushi.
 While it may not have the presentation of a more experienced chef, it’ll still taste great!

 Now that you’ve got the food covered, you need a place to serve it.
 Rather than eating in front of the TV, per usual, try something a little different.
 Clean off that dining room table; add a tablecloth, and maybe some candles.
 Or you could enjoy your meal picnic-style.

-Depending on the weather, put a blanket down on your patio, or in the middle of your living room and don’t forget the pillows!
+Depending on the weather, put a blanket down on your patio or deck, or in the middle of your living room and don’t forget the pillows!
 Sitting on the floor should still be comfortable.
 Then, remember those plates and bowls you have buried in your cabinet because they’re too nice for everyday use?
 Break them out!
 They’ll make the perfect backdrop for your culinary efforts, great and small.

 Plan an activity.

 Whether this means you’ll finally get to sit down to watch that movie that came out months ago, or catch up on the latest season of your favorite Netflix show, you can enjoy a relaxing evening together.
 If you’re feeling more ambitious, play your Valentine’s favorite music and have your own dance party.
 Set up a little at-home spa, or some vintage video game action.
 Since it’s just the two of you, you can customize your activities based on your history together and your preferences.
 It doesn’t have to be a huge production because, honestly, a little thought and effort can go a long way.